 Schools will no longer be required to apply for a waiver for staff living with anyone with the relevant spent convictions as the new guidance has confirmed that the rules should only apply to those providing childcare in a domestic setting.
 As a result of the change, schools should no longer make enquiries with staff regarding the cautions or convictions of anyone living or working in their household.
 Schools should review their staff and recruiting policies and make any necessary adjustments to accommodate the change.

-If you are looking for any more information with regards to our services view our Education section.
-You can also contact Jonathan Holden in our Education department via email or phone on 01772 220396 / 07976 278888.
+For more information contact Jonathan Holden in our Education department via email or phone on 01772 220396 / 07976 278888.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.